audunmeltzer/eventstoredb_workshop/README.md

 # Event Sourcing Workshop
-When how you got there is just as important as the final state.
+How you got there is just as important as the final state.

 Event source pattern, is when you store the entire chain of data transformation, ant not just the final state.
 Each event is immutable, and describes a transformation between two states.

-This workshop based on integration with [EventstoreDB](https://www.eventstore.com/eventstoredb).
+This workshop use [EventstoreDB](https://www.eventstore.com/eventstoredb) as event sourcing database.
 Going through a sequence of tasks, we will try writing and reading events, and play with projection.

-This workshop is based on a simple API (Rest) module written in [Kotlin](https://kotlinlang.org/), with use of [Spring](https://spring.io/).
+You will work on a simple API (Rest) module written in [Kotlin](https://kotlinlang.org/), with use of [Spring](https://spring.io/).
-We will use one the official java client [Maven Central](https://central.sonatype.dev/artifact/com.eventstore/db-client-java/3.0.1/versions) / [Github](https://github.com/EventStore/EventStoreDB-Client-Java), when completing upcoming tasks.
+We will use one the official clients written in Java [Maven Central](https://central.sonatype.dev/artifact/com.eventstore/db-client-java/3.0.1/versions) / [Github](https://github.com/EventStore/EventStoreDB-Client-Java), when completing upcoming tasks.
 There is also available clients, such as C#, Go, JavasScript, Rust and TypeScript.
 More details at [clients](https://developers.eventstore.com/clients/grpc/#connection-details)

 For each task, there will be a set of tests that will verify your code.